Maestro-Smooovo/Maestro-Smooovo/README.md

-This respository is for Rutgers Homework
+This is Isaac's Creation Palace.
+Prepare to be amazed!